 There are 240 voting town meeting members who are elected by eight precincts during the annual town election on the first Tuesday of March.
 Each precinct has 30 members elected to 3-year staggered terms.

-You don’t need to attend or watch (on Wellesley Public Media) more than 1 Town Meeting to get a good feel for the movers-and-shakers, rabble-rousers, and other town characters.
-Votes have traditionally been taken by voice, though there’s a move afoot in 2019 to introduce electronic voting.
+You don’t need to attend or watch (on Wellesley Public Media) more than one Town Meeting to get a good feel for the movers-and-shakers, rabble-rousers, and other town characters.
+Votes are usually taken electronically, but sometimes by voice and show of hands.

 A moderator, chosen through town election, presides over Town Meeting.
 They’re charged with making obligatory Red Sox, weather and other jokes, too.